Australia vs India, day-night Test preview: Mithali Raj and Co brace for first pink-ball experience

 Annabel Sutherland, who impressed in the ODIs, is expected to make her debut.

 “It will depend a little bit on the wicket.
-There is a green tinge there, and that potentially brings some of our pace-bowling all-rounders into the frame.
+There is a green tinge there, and that potentially brings some of our pace-bowling all-rounders into the frame,” said Lanning.

-“We just need to decide whether we want to go with the specific batter position or with the all-rounder position so we’ll make the call after training today,” said Lanning.
+“We just need to decide whether we want to go with the specific batter position or with the all-rounder position so we’ll make the call after training today.”

-Australia will be aiming for a perfect game after India ended their 26-match winning streak in the third ODI.
+Australia will be determined to bounce back strongly after India ended their 26-match winning streak in ODIs.

 Australia squad: Meg Lanning (c), Darcie Brown, Maitlan Brown, Stella Campbell, Nicola Carey, Hannah Darlington, Ashleigh Gardner, Alyssa Healy, Tahlia McGrath, Sophie Molineux, Beth Mooney, Ellyse Perry, Georgia Redmayne, Molly Strano, Annabel Sutherland, Tayla Vlaeminck, Georgia Wareham.